The Entranced Essence

 A mould of the wood and iron textures was taken and then transferred to fine (99.9%) silver and patinated.
 Being a large piece, the silver was required to be hallmarked, by law.
 The silver and the iron have been sealed to prevent degradation, tarnishing and change of colour.

 On a recent trip down under I was reminiscing with my sisters, and was struck by how differently we remembered/perceived various shared experiences.
 We each had our own unique memories of certain events, sometimes quite different to each other.
 In addition, I noticed that the stories told about some of these events had changed over time, reflecting our current ways of thinking about them.
-Sometimes the current perception is very beautiful and shiny in comparison to the rough and rusty circumstances being described.
+Sometimes the current perception was very beautiful and shiny in comparison to the rough and rusty circumstances being described, and this is what I seek to embody in this artwork.

 INDUCTION